RyanLeeLY/LYIAP/README.md

         LYIAP.verifyPruchase(completion: {(receipt,error) in
             // You can verify the transaction.
-            //In this callback, you will get the receipt if the transaction is verified by the APPLE.
+            // In this callback, you will get the receipt if the transaction is verified by the APPLE.
-            //You can compare some tranction infomation with the receipt. debugPrint(receipt)
+            // You can compare some tranction infomation with the receipt. debugPrint(receipt)
         })
     }